magnusdv/ibdsim2/README.md

 basis of their IBD segments, if these can be determined accurately enough.

-*A Shiny app for visualising IBD distributions is now available here:
+*A Shiny app for visualising IBD distributions is available here:
 <https://magnusdv.shinyapps.io/ibdsim2-shiny/>.*